-I am one of these people.
-The earliest memory I have of being encased in that all too familiar pit of despair was several years ago.
-The defining characteristic of my depression has and continues to be an intense feeling of isolation in the context of social situations.
+I believe that I personally fit into the latter category; the earliest memory I have of being encased in that all too familiar pit of despair was several years ago and the defining characteristic of my depression has and continues to be an intense feeling of isolation in the context of social situations.
 This is rooted in my social anxiety, an occurrence that is not abnormal for someone who has the depression; the two often go hand in hand.
 While words can only do so much to describe the upheaval that it has had on my life so far, I find that attempting to translate my emotional state into words a therapeutic exercise in itself.

-This is just part of the reason as to why I have decided to start writing about my experience.
-I should make myself clear that I do not expect it to change the world.
-Nor do I expect it to provide some cathartic change in either the mental suffering of someone with depression or a person’s perspective of the disorder.
-Rather, I like to think it will be, at the very least, an account of interest to those who happen to stumble upon my microscopically small corner of the internet.
+Rather, I like to think that this blog will be, at the very least, an account of interest to those who happen to stumble upon my microscopically small corner of the internet.
 At most, I hope it is a way in which sufferers can find some solace in the fact that are not alone in their ordeal.
-With this in mind, I intend to produce regular entries where I will focus on either specific memories or general contemplations that I feel are important.
-Specifically I will analyse my negative thoughts and behaviour in these instances in an effort to understand the reason or reasons behind my depression, and to explore how these situations could have been avoided.
+With this in mind, I intend to produce regular entries where I will focus on either specific memories, general thoughts, research-based articles and TV/film – based reviews on specific aspects of mental illness that I feel are important to highlight and dissect for the betterment of my own and others mental well-being.